Monad-01/Ethereum-Solidity-Notes/ethereumNodes.md

 - The Ethereum Blockchain is an immutable public database that stores records of all the transactions that have ever taken place.
 This ensures that if someone were to try to change something (Let's say illegally forge money to their name), we will be able to know if there has been tampering with the blockchain, and it will be able to resist any of those changes through standard network checks.

-- Ethereum builds on Bitcoin's innovation, with its own improvements
+- Ethereum builds on Bitcoin's innovation, with its own improvements.

 - Ethereum allows you to send ___Ether___ to run smart contracts which are decentralized applications